Donald Trump Could ‘Stay In Office Without Actually Winning The Vote,’ CNN Host Says

 Zakaria noted that eight of the nine swing states have Republican legislatures, and if balloting is chaotic and marred by irregularities, these regions could push their desired outcome by designating GOP electors.
 From here, these electors could dispute votes in some regions and invalidate them.

-In this case, the CNN host noted that it’s possible neither candidate would not get to 270 electoral votes, which would then place the decision into the hands of the House of Representatives.
+In this case, the CNN host noted that it’s possible neither candidate would get to 270 electoral votes, which would then place the decision into the hands of the House of Representatives.
 However, each state only casts a single ballot, which means with the current numbers — 26 Republican state delegations, 23 Democratic, and 1 tied — Trump would win.

 “Trump doesn’t need to do anything other than to simply accept this outcome, which is constitutional,” the writer said.